W. F. Waters: Bogong High Plains

-The first "Winter Party", as they would come to be known was held in 1932, based at Cope Hut.
+The first "Winter Party", as they would come to be known, was held in 1932 and based at Cope Hut.
 Nine people attended the two-week-long adventure on the Bogong High Plains.
 Over the coming years, the numbers attending the Winter Parties would increase, with participants from interstate also joining the Victorians in the early exploration of the area.

 By 1938, the size and number of the Rover Winter Parties were beginning to monopolise Cope Hut, as well as the nearby Wallace's Hut.
 Waters wrote to all Victorian Rover Crews and appealed for funds to construct a "Rover Hut" between the two huts.
 After raising £700, the Bogong Rover Chalet was constructed over five weeks in early 1940, in time for the ski season.

 The Rover Chalet is sometimes referred to as "the odd chalet out", because it is the only Ski Chalet outside the major Victorian Ski Resorts.
-This is for the simple reason that it predates the resorts, and at the time, the safest way to access the Bogong High Plain during winter was from Gippsland instead of Mt Beauty, as it has been since the construction of the Kiewa Hydroelectric Scheme in the 1950s.
+This is for the simple reason that it predates the resorts, and the safest way to access the Bogong High Plain during winter was from Gippsland instead of Mt Beauty, as it has been since the construction of the Kiewa Hydroelectric Scheme in the 1950s.

 Baw Baw Plateau

 Waters also encouraged the efforts of the Yallourn and Moe Rover Crews, who were some of the first to ski the Baw-Baw Plateau, originally at Mt Erica.
 Beginning in 1934, the Rovers cut a number of ski runs and developed the area as a community service.
 In 1938, the Yallourn Rover Crew rescued two boys who had been lost in the snow overnight.
 Their parents arranged for financing for the Rover Crew to build a hut near Mushroom Rocks and it was officially opened by Bill Waters in 1940 on the King's Birthday public holiday.

-More and more Rovers began skiing in the area, until in 1946 the Rovers began to ski at Mt Baw Baw itself and the site of the current Alpine Resort.
-Bill negotiated with the owners of Neulyne's Mill for the use of some of their huts during the winter to accommodate the Rovers, although they still had to hike up to the snowfields from what is now the entry to the resort.
+More and more Rovers began skiing in the area, until in 1946 the Rovers began to ski at Mount Baw Baw itself, and the future site of the Alpine Resort.
+Waters negotiated with the owners of Neulyne's Mill for the use of some of their huts during the winter to accommodate the Rovers, although they still had to hike up to the snowfields from what is now the entry to the resort.
 From 1952, the Rovers were allowed the use of a cottage and the remaining huts.
-Public use of Mt Baw Baw increased over the next decade, leading to the establishment of the Mt Baw Baw Alpine Village.
+Public use of Mount Baw Baw increased over the next decade, leading to the establishment of the Mount Baw Baw Alpine Village.

-As soon as the Alpine Village was announced, Waters was back at work and he negotiated for the Rover Scouts to build their own purpose built Ski Lodge.
+As soon as the Alpine Village was announced, Waters was back at work, negotiating for the Rover Scouts to build their own purpose-built Ski Lodge.
 The site was granted in 1964, and the W.F.
-Waters Rover Ski Lodge was officially opened by the Chief Commissioner of Victoria in 1967, shortly before Bill's death.
+Waters Rover Ski Lodge was officially opened by the Chief Commissioner of Victoria in 1967.